swainechen/lacer/README.md

      -o recal.bam \
      -I input.bam \
      -BQSR recal.txt

+Alternatively, lacepr can be used:
+> ./lacepr input.bam recal.txt recal.bam

 Note: The format of the recalibration table required by GATK has changed frequently in recent versions.
 Depending on the version of GATK you are using, you may need to specify additional parameters to Lacer to produce the appropriate format file.
 For GATK version 2.7: